Analysis | The Supreme Court just made Amy Coney Barrett loom even larger over the 2020 election

 Election law experts noted that the decision was notable for a couple reasons.

-One is how it was handed down.
+The first is how it was handed down.
 The justices didn’t explain their decision, meaning we don’t really know what they were thinking and what the source of the deadlock might have been.
 All we know is that the court’s four most conservative justices — Clarence Thomas, Samuel Alito, Neil M. Gorsuch and Brett M. Kavanaugh — all would have granted the stay, and that Chief Justice John G. Roberts Jr. joined the three most liberal justices in opposing it.

 The second is that the deadlock occurred despite two weeks of negotiations.
 That suggests the justices genuinely tried to reach an agreement — and failed.

 It’s impossible to say the court, as it’s currently constituted, might split 4-4 on any other specific case involving voting rights, but the failure to reach an agreement despite an apparent attempt to — and along such firm ideological lines — suggests it’s quite possible.
 And that means that Barrett could almost instantly become the swing vote on these issues if and when she’s confirmed.
 (The Judiciary Committee is set to vote on her nomination this week, with the full Senate scheduled to give its final sign-off next week).
-It’s even conceivable that she could have an impact on the Pennsylvania case, given the decision was merely about a temporary halt and didn’t deal wit the merits of the case.
+It’s even conceivable that she could have an impact on the Pennsylvania case, given that the decision was about a temporary halt and didn’t deal with the merits of the case.

-The question from there is whether she would actually intervene.
+The question from there is whether she would intervene.
 And it’s a complicated one.

 During her confirmation hearing, Democrats repeatedly pressed Barrett on whether she would recuse herself from cases involving the 2020 election — fearing just such a scenario in which a new justice would effectively help the president who had just nominated her.
 Sen. Patrick J. Leahy (D-Vt.) noted that then-Michigan state Supreme Court Justice Joan Larsen and a colleague had in 2016 recused themselves from a case involving a potential recount of the state’s votes because they had been on Trump’s list of potential Supreme Court nominees.

 Barrett, perhaps unsurprisingly, wouldn’t commit.
 She said she couldn’t “offer an opinion on recusal without short-circuiting” the usual process, which involves studying a specific case for potential conflicts and consulting with other justices.
-Barrett would only say that she would take the issue seriously.
+Barrett would say only that she would take the issue seriously.

 “I promise you that if I were confirmed and if an election dispute arises — you know, both of which are ‘if’ — that I would very seriously undertake that process and I would consider every relevant factor,” Barrett said.
 “I can’t commit to you right now, for the reasons that we’ve talked about before, but I do assure you of my integrity, and I do assure you that I would take that question very seriously.”